 Rights and syndication

-Som newspaper publishers attempt to gain all rights from freelance contributors.
-See Rights and why they are important and the NUJ's publication Battling for Copyright.
-Remember that use on a paper's own website constitutes a separate use from the paper version and should be paid for.
+Some newspaper publishers attempt to gain all rights from freelance contributors.
+See Rights and why they are important for a discussion of why you should resist this.

 Most newspapers have set rates for sub-editing shifts and these can be difficult to negotiate individually.
 Almost all shift work should by law attract additional paid time off.
 National newspapers commonly try to enforce deduction of tax and national insurance at source, but this can be challenged - see Shift payments - tax and time off.
-The best way for freelances to get improved shift payment is by working with the chapels to get minimum rates included in the house agreement.
+The best way for freelances to get improved shift payment may be by working with the chapels to try to get minimum rates included in a house agreement.

-The "Fairness at Work" legislation has assisted the NUJ in achieving house agreements with newspaper publishers.
+The NUJ has house agreements with some newspaper publishers.
 However, only staff and, in some cases, people doing regular shifts are covered by the legal rights to union recognition and collective negotiation of terms.
-The union is working to include sections in house agreements that set out minimum terms and best practice for engaging freelances, and has achieved these with the Guardian and Express; but to get more will take some years, especially with those management that resist negotiating anything they're not forced to.
-In any case, freelances will need to negotiate what each article they do is actually worth, even where there are agreements that set out the minimum.
+The union is working to include sections in house agreements that set out minimum terms and best practice for engaging freelances, and has achieved these with the Guardian and Express; but to get more will take some years, especially with those managements that resist negotiating anything they're not forced to negotiate.
+In any case, freelances submitting articles will need to negotiate what each article is actually worth, even where there are agreements that set out the minimum.

 See contacts for some email networks - we are always happy to help set up another if there are several people demanding it.